belden/iFitController/README.md

 # iFitController

 Simple websockets client proof of concept to control NordicTrack iFit enabled treadmills.

-Can also capture data from the socket during exercise and allow for storing and graphing.
-No root access to treadmill needed, standard port 80 on version 3.4.0324.0.0.5.2.3 of firmware is open to IP ANY/ANY.
-This may change, so you may want to freeze your version on your treadmill.
+Can capture data from the socket and send events during exercise and allow for storing and graphing.
+No root access to android treadmill controller needed or was required, standard port 80 on version 3.4.0324.0.0.5.2.3 of firmware is open to IP ANY/ANY.
+This may change, so you may want to freeze the version on your treadmill.

 No reverse engineering was required, we simply used the [repair tool access from iFit](https://ifit.zendesk.com/hc/en-us/articles/201800660-Reinstall-iFit-Software-Repair-Tool), then exit to desktop as they explain then start Astro.
 From there /var/log/messages contained all the connections to the uthttpd process that controls the treadmill functions.